 Rajasthan International Folk Festival

-Rajasthan International Folk Festival in Jodhpur takes place between 13th- 17th October this year.
+Rajasthan International Folk Festival in Jodhpur takes place between 13th- 17th October 2016.
 The four-night festival has interactive educational events, staged performances and late night jam sessions to give you an insight into Indian folk culture.
 Evenings will be spent enjoying traditional music within the scenic gardens and terraces of Mehrangarh Fort.

 Diwali or the Festival of Lights is the biggest and brightest of all Hindu festivals.
 Taking place in October, some say that the festival is held to illuminate the way home for Lord Rama after 14 years in exile.
 Others say the lamps, torches and fireworks are used to light the night sky as a celebration of his return.
 Diwali also marks the end of the harvest season.
 The best places to visit during this time are Mumbai, Delhi, Varanasi and Jaipur.

 Pushkar Camel Fair